MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 - [iOS] Upgrade MS Tunnel SDK version 1.0.18
 - [iOS] Upgrade Intune MAM SDK to version 19.4.1
-- [Android] Exclude AAD Copilot from NTP's voice and camera search
+- [Android] Exclude Microsoft Entra ID Copilot from NTP's voice and camera search

 ### Bug fixes

-- [iOS] Fix **DefaultBrowserSettingEnabled** policy that did not work
+- [iOS] Fix **DefaultBrowserSettingEnabled** policy that didn't work
 - [iOS] Fix the UI layout issue caused by changes in UIWindow `safeAreaInsets` leading to Webview content offset shift in certain situations
 - [Android] Fix a bug related to policy **InPrivateModeAvailability**
 - [Android] Fix SSO bug when a blocked link is opened from Outlook